KMTW: History

 On April 20, 2007, Clear Channel entered into an agreement to sell its television stations (including KSAS and its LMA with KMTW) to Newport Television, a holding company controlled by private equity firm Providence Equity Partners; the sale was finalized on March 14, 2008.
 On July 19, 2012, Newport Television announced the sale of KSAS-TV, along with the acquisition of the station's LMA with KMTW, to the Sinclair Broadcast Group as part of a group deal worth an estimated $1 billion involving the sale of 22 stations to Sinclair, the Nexstar Broadcasting Group and Cox Media Group.
 Included in the acquisition of the LMA was an option for Sinclair to acquire KMTW outright from Mercury Broadcasting should the FCC relax its media ownership rules to allow a duopoly between one of the four highest-rated stations and a station rated below the top four in markets with fewer than nine full-power commercial stations with or without a waiver.
 The KSAS purchase and the transaction of the LMA was completed on December 3.

 On July 28, 2021, the FCC issued a Forfeiture Order stemming from a lawsuit against KMTW owner Mercury Broadcasting Company.
 The lawsuit, filed by AT&T, alleged that Mercury failed to negotiate for retransmission consent in good faith for KMTW.
 Owners of other Sinclair-managed stations, such as Deerfield Media, were also named in the lawsuit.
 Mercury was initially ordered to pay a fine of $512,228.
 This was reduced to $30,000 after Mercury argued financial hardship would prevent payment of the original fine issued.

 On September 20, 2021, after 15 years of MyNetworkTV having a separate affiliated station in Wichita, MyTV Wichita programming moved to KSAS-TV 24.2, which formerly aired programming from Sinclair's Internet-sourced network, TBD.
 The move came within two months of the FCC fine issued against owner Mercury Broadcasting.
 TBD moved to KMTW 36.4, which formerly aired Dabl programming since the network's launch on September 9, 2019, and Dabl moved to 36.1.

+In August 2025, the station dropped Dabl and flipped to Roar.

 Newscasts

-Until January 31, 2011, KMTW aired a rebroadcast of KSAS-TV's half-hour 9:00 p.m. newscast, which was produced by CBS affiliate KWCH-DT through a news share agreement, nightly at 12:00 a.m.
+Until January 31, 2011, KMTW aired a rebroadcast of KSAS-TV's half-hour 9 p.m. newscast, which was produced by CBS affiliate KWCH-DT through a news share agreement, nightly at 12 a.m.
 The outsourcing arrangement expired on December 31, 2011, with NBC affiliate KSNW re-assuming production responsibilities for the KSAS newscasts at that time (KSNW had previously produced KSAS-TV's first prime time newscast attempt from 1997 to 1999).
-ABC affiliate KAKE has since took over KSAS-TV's half-hour 9:00 p.m. newscast on January 1, 2020, after KSNW ended its partnership.
+ABC affiliate KAKE has since took over KSAS-TV's half-hour 9 p.m. newscast on January 1, 2020, after KSNW ended its partnership.